HumanSignal/label-studio-ml-backend/label_studio_ml/examples/spacy/README.md

 title: spaCy models for NER
 type: blog
 tier: all
-order: 60
+order: 70
 meta_title: Use spaCy models with Label Studio
-meta_description: Tutorial on how to use Label Studio and spaCy for faster NER labeling
+meta_description: Tutorial on how to use Label Studio and spaCy for faster NER and POS labeling
 categories:
     - tutorial
     - named entity recognition